AnuragBambardekar/Mp4-to-Mp3-Converter-with-Kubernetes-and-Python/README.md

 8. Create the k8s `manifests` directory

+- Create all the same `.yaml` files, as were created for the auth service.
+- Also, create `ingress.yaml` file which is going to allow traffic to access our gateway endpoint.

+## What is an Ingress in context of k8s cluster?

 # References
 - https://www.youtube.com/watch?v=hmkF77F9TLw - Microservice Architecture and System Design with Python & Kubernetes